KhronosGroup/glTF/specification/2.0/README.md

 ## URIs

 glTF uses URIs to reference buffers and image resources.
 These URIs may point to external resources or be data URIs that embed resources in the JSON.
-Embedded resources use "data" URI scheme ([RFC-2397](https://tools.ietf.org/html/rfc2397)) so they can easily be [decoded with JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding).
+Embedded resources use "data" URI scheme ([RFC2397](https://tools.ietf.org/html/rfc2397)).

+ > **Implementation Note:** Data URIs could be [decoded with JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding) or consumed directly by web browsers in HTML tags.

 Clients are required to support only embedded resources and relative external references (in a sense of [RFC3986](https://tools.ietf.org/html/rfc3986#section-4.2)).
 Clients are free to support other schemes (such as `http://`) depending on expected usage.

-This allows the application to decide the best approach for delivery: if different assets share many of the same geometries, animations, or textures, separate files may be preferred to reduce the total amount of data requested.
+ > **Implementation Note:** This allows the application to decide the best approach for delivery: if different assets share many of the same geometries, animations, or textures, separate files may be preferred to reduce the total amount of data requested.
 With separate files, applications can progressively load data and do not need to load data for parts of a model that are not visible.
 If an application cares more about single-file deployment, embedding data may be preferred even though it increases the overall size due to base64 encoding and does not support progressive or on-demand loading.
+Alternatively, an asset could use GLB container to store JSON and binary data in one file without base64 encoding.
+See [Appendix A: GLB File Format Specification](#appendix-a-glb-file-format-specification) for details.

 # Concepts